ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 just as the recursive version of adding a value, from above.
 First we need a helper function for finding the largest value from a subtree:

-    findLargest(tree):
+    findLargest(node):
-        while tree.right is not null:
+        while node.right is not null:
-            tree = tree.right
+            node = node.right
-        return tree.value
+        return node.value

 Now we are ready to implement the main recursive function that deletes a value from a subtree:

-    removeHelper(value, tree):
+    removeHelper(node, value) -> BSTNode:
-        if tree is null:
+        if node is null:
-            // We did not find the value, so do nothing. else if value < tree.value:
+            // We did not find the value, so do nothing. else if value < node.value:
-            tree.left = removeHelper(value, tree.left)
+            node.left = removeHelper(node.left, value)
-        else if value > tree.value:
+        else if value > node.value:
-            tree.right = removeHelper(value, tree.right)
+            node.right = removeHelper(node.right, value)
-        else if tree has no children:
+        else if node has no children:
-            tree = null         // The node is a leaf, we can just delete it. else if tree only has a left child: tree = tree.left    // Replace the node with its only child. else if tree only has a right child: tree = tree.right   // Replace the node with its only child.
+            node = null         // The node is a leaf, we can just delete it. else if node only has a left child: node = node.left    // Replace the node with its only child. else if node only has a right child: node = node.right   // Replace the node with its only child.
-        else:  // Now we know that this is an inner node tree.value = findLargest(tree.left)              // Find the largest value in the left subtree, tree.left = removeHelper(tree.value, tree.left)  // and delete this value.
+        else:  // Now we know that this is an inner node node.value = findLargest(node.left)              // Find the largest value in the left subnode, node.left = removeHelper(node.left, node.value)  // and delete this value.
-        return tree
+        return node

 And just as for recursive addition, we need to wrap this function in a toplevel call which starts with the tree root:

-    datatype BSTSet:
-        ...
-        remove(x):
-            root = removeHelper(x, root)
+        remove(bst, x):
+            bst.root = removeHelper(bst.root, x)

 ::: dsvis